Do you have a path not taken? Maybe you had big career dreams when you were younger, but somehow they didn’t materialize.

 What if, early in your career, you made a job switch that you regret?
 Now is the time to call your ex-boss and try to get together for lunch or a cup of coffee.
 Let them know you are thinking of making a U-turn back to your former field.

-6. Do One Thing a Day to Accomplish Your Dream
+6. What Can You Do Each Day to Accomplish Your Dream?

 Switching careers can be quite time-consuming, but if you break down the task into small chunks, tracking your progress as you go, you’ll have a better chance of success.
 Whether you spend a few hours today googling your dream career, or refurbish your LinkedIn profile to emphasize the skills you have that will help you land this new job — just keep at it.